HIV Care Continuum

-What is the HIV Care Continuum?
+What Is the HIV Care Continuum?

-The HIV care continuum—sometimes also referred to as the HIV treatment cascade—is a model that outlines the sequential steps or stages of HIV medical care that people living with HIV go through from initial diagnosis to achieving the goal of viral suppression (a very low level of HIV in the body), and shows the proportion of individuals living with HIV who are engaged at each stage.
+The HIV care continuum is a public health model that outlines the steps or stages that people with HIV go through from diagnosis to achieving and maintaining viral suppression (a very low or undetectable amount of HIV in the blood) through care and treatment with HIV medicine called antiretroviral therapy or ART.

 What Does the HIV Care Continuum Show?

-How is the HIV Care Continuum Being Used?
+How Is the HIV Care Continuum Being Used?

-In addition, state and local health departments, community-based organizations, health care providers, and people living with HIV continue to use the HIV care continuum to measure progress toward goals as well as identify gaps in services and develop strategies to address these gaps that will increase the percentage of persons living with HIV who are able to successfully navigate the continuum and achieve the goal of viral suppression.
+Federal, state, and local health departments, community-based organizations, health care providers, and people with HIV continue to use the HIV care continuum to measure progress toward HIV goals as well as to pinpoint where gaps in services may exist in connecting individuals with HIV to sustained, quality care and treatment.
+Knowing where drop-offs are most pronounced and for which populations helps policymakers, public health officials, and health care providers implement system improvements to support all persons with HIV so they are able to successfully navigate the continuum and achieve and maintain viral suppression.

 Take a Closer Look